digital-pro/parallel_download/README.txt

 for details about optional arguments not mentioned here.

 # TODO: avoid reading and writing the entire file and update only the corresponding row
-# TODO: fix the polling # TODO make detecting need for download more robust
+# TODO make detecting need for download more robust
 # TODO: use an argument parser
 # TODO: test override mode